pactus-project/pactus.org/docs/learn/transaction/send.md

 Sender address is the [Treasury address](../cryptography/address#treasury-address) and receiver address is defined by the block proposer.
-The amount of subsidy transaction should be equal to the block rewards plus transactions fee.
-This amount will go to the recevier account as block reward.
+The amount of subsidy transaction should be equal to the [block rewards](../economy/incentive.md) plus transactions fee.
+This amount will go to the receiver account as block reward.
+Therefore in each block one coin from [treasury account](../economy/treasury.md) moves to the validator account as block reward.